quartet – 25 min – available for touring

 Can be presented outdoors to fit specific space, in museums, galleries and theaters.

-AndroMeda also has three traveling versions; One with full cast, 3 projections and large inflatable sculpture; The second with full cast only one projection and inflatable sculpture; And third as a stand alone video installation piece with or without the inflatable sculpture.
+AndroMeda also has four traveling versions; One with full cast, 3 projections and large inflatable sculpture; The second with full cast only one projection and inflatable sculpture; Third as a stand alone video installation piece with or without the inflatable sculpture; Forth with performers and inflatable sculpture and without the video.
 All cast could travel, or local performers could be engaged to learn the piece.

 A journey through a futuristic dystopian psyche, AndroMeda comments on the lust for the new and shiny and the cost and gain of technology to our humanness.